 That's changing.
 Today, chronic HCV is usually curable with oral medications taken every day for two to six months.

 Still, about half of people with HCV don't know they're infected, mainly because they have no symptoms, which can take decades to appear.
 For that reason, the U.S. Preventive Services Task Force recommends that all adults ages 18 to 79 years be screened for hepatitis C, even those without symptoms or known liver disease.
 The largest group at risk includes everyone born between 1945 and 1965 — a population five times more likely to be infected than those born in other years.

 The liver is your largest internal organ.
 About the size of a football, it's located mainly in the upper right portion of your abdomen, beneath the diaphragm and above your stomach.

-Long-term infection with the hepatitis C virus (HCV) is known as chronic hepatitis C. Chronic hepatitis C is usually a "silent" infection for many years, until the virus damages the liver enough to cause the signs and symptoms of liver disease.
-Among these signs and symptoms are:
+Long-term infection with the hepatitis C virus is known as chronic hepatitis C. Chronic hepatitis C is usually a "silent" infection for many years, until the virus damages the liver enough to cause the signs and symptoms of liver disease.

 - Bleeding easily

 - Yellow discoloration of the skin and eyes (jaundice)

 - Fluid buildup in your abdomen (ascites)

 - Confusion, drowsiness and slurred speech (hepatic encephalopathy)